 - A total of 247 arrests were made for reports of arson to the Florida UCR program.
 57 of those arrested were classed as juveniles, and 190 were adults.

 Not only can starting a fire lead to extensive property damage, but it can also result in serious injuries to anyone that is inside the property as well as anyone who attends the scene, such as firefighters, police officers, and paramedics.
 This is why anyone who is convicted of this crime in North Port will face some of the most serious penalties.
+If you or a loved one has been injured in such an incident, contacting an injury attorney is crucial for assessing your case and securing representation.
+Experienced injury attorneys can navigate the complexities of dealing with insurance companies to ensure you receive fair compensation.

 Some Common Instances of Arson Resulting in Injury in North Port